unpack-config: Extracting Embedded Document Bytes

 When processing container files (ZIP, DOCX, PDF with attachments, etc.), you may want to

 extract the raw bytes of embedded documents in addition to parsing them.
-UnpackConfig
+The

-controls how embedded bytes are extracted and emitted.
+unpack-config component (Java: UnpackConfig) controls how embedded bytes are

 Quick Start